-Where are cockroaches hiding in your home?Before we show you how to control this pest naturally, it’s important to be aware of their favorite areas of the house where they hide during the day.
+Where are cockroaches hiding in your home?it’s important to be aware of their favorite areas of the house where they hide during the day

 - In the cracks and crevices of kitchen and bathroom cabinets and furniture

 - In wooden furniture

 - They come in from the outside through small openings in the doors and windows

 - They’re found in drain pipes and faucets in the kitchen, bathroom, or laundry room, in gas outlets, heating and air conditioning ducts, electrical boxes or ceiling panels, and more

 - They love to hide behind or under the refrigerators, ovens, blenders, microwaves, and other appliances.

 - Cardboard boxes, storage containers, piles of paper, and pet food are favorite areas.

 - Underneath wooden flooring

 - Wherever there’s debris, discarded building material, or trash.

 How do you get rid of cockroaches?

 Homemade insecticides are a great option to get rid of cockroaches and keeping them out of the house.
 But before you apply any of these “treatments,” remember that the state of cleanliness and tidiness of your home are the most important factors in fighting this pest.